openbaton/docs/docs/use.md

 ### 2. Build a VNFM using the SDK

 Openbaton provides a Java SDK called vnfm-sdk which helps you to simply create a VNFM for your VNF.
-Regarding the type of the communication between the NFVO and the VNFM (Or-Vnfm), you can use the vnfm-sdk-jms or vnfm-sdk-rest, depending if you prefer to communicate with JMS or REST.
+Regarding the type of the communication between the NFVO and the VNFM (Or-Vnfm), you can use the vnfm-sdk-amqp or vnfm-sdk-rest, depending if you prefer to communicate with AMQP or REST.

 Please refer to the following doc for more details: [Build your own VNFM]